Malaguth/skill-tracking/doc/business_needs.md

 ## Solution - Dynamic Roadmaps

 A dynamic roadmap-based solution could be an effective way to address the skill-tracking problem in big companies.
 This approach would involve creating visual representations of the paths for software, design, product, and operation skills within the organization, which can be updated in real-time as users develop their capabilities.
+The objectives are encompassed in the solution to the problem, as well as in what we wish to achieve.

 ### How It Works